willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 ### Detect the language of a document

 For this model, you can detect the language of a document and extract it to a column.
 On the **Extractors** panel, in the **Language detection** section, toggle to turn on language detection.
-It shows you the detected language.
+It shows you the ISO code the detected language.

    ![Screenshot of the Language detection section of the Extractors panel.](../media/content-understanding/prebuilt-simple-language-detection.png)

+The **Language detection** setting is also available on the **Model settings** panel for the model.

+You also can turn on or off the **Language detection** setting from the **Model settings** panel for the model.

 ## Step 4: Apply the model